Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 **WILLINGNESS TO CAPTURE LEADS AND SUBSCRIBERS FOR YOUR WORDPRESS WEBSITE IS AS OBVIOUS AND CRUCIAL AS FOR ECOMMERCE BUSINESS.**

-The **Integration with Mautic for WordPress**  plugin helps you to track leads, signups, and subscribers easily by integrating your website data with Mautic CRM.
+The **Integration with Mautic for WP**  plugin helps you to track leads, signups, and subscribers easily by integrating your website data with Mautic CRM.
 The hassle-free and easy setup process makes it convenient for any individual to configure this plugin.

 You can also integrate multiple WordPress forms with Mautic directly using either **Basic or OAuth2 Mautic API**.
-Integration with Mautic for WordPress plugin also supports you to add Mautic forms into your web pages through shortcodes.
+Integration with Mautic for WP plugin also supports you to add Mautic forms into your web pages through shortcodes.

-== USING THE INTEGRATION WITH MAUTIC FOR WORDPRESS YOU CAN: ==
+== USING THE INTEGRATION WITH MAUTIC FOR WP YOU CAN: ==

 * Integrate Mautic with WordPress website
 * Sync your WordPress default registration and comment forms data